hiroshisekiya644/avax_gpu_marketplace_client/README.md

-# AVAX GPU Marketplace Frontend
+# rLoop GPU Marketplace Frontend

-This is the frontend for the AVAX GPU Marketplace built with **Next.js**, **Tailwind CSS**, and **TypeScript**.
+This is the frontend for the rLoop GPU Marketplace built with **Next.js**, **Tailwind CSS**, and **TypeScript**.
 It interfaces with the backend for GPU listings, user authentication, payments, and real-time VM status.

 ## ✨ Features